-The online safety policy is referenced within other school policies (e.g. Safeguarding, Early Help and Child Protection Policy, Behaviour for Learning Policy and PSHE Policy).
+The Online Safety Policy is referenced within other school policies (e.g. Safeguarding, Early Help and Child Protection Policy, Behaviour for Learning Policy and PSHE Policy).

-• There is widespread ownership of the policy and it has been agreed by the SLT and approved by Management Committee.
-All amendments to the school online safety policy will be disseminated to all members of staff and pupils.
+There is widespread ownership of the policy and it has been agreed by the Senior Leadership Team (SLT) and approved by the Local Governing Body.
+All amendments to the school's Online Safety Policy will be disseminated to all members of staff and pupils.

-Roles and responsibilities
+Roles and Responsibilities